AppSynergy/WebTechCrashCourse/README.md

 I use **Komodo Edit**, which I can recommend. **Notepad++** is another (more lightweight).

 Ok, so got one?
-Paste the following into it, and save it as
+Paste the following into it, and save it as `anything.js` (so that the editor knows it's JavaScript).

 ```js
 var first_name = "John";